yoganandaraol/SubtitleSplitter/Readme.txt

 		IBeautifier --> Interface
 		-------------------------
 			-> Contains Beautify() abstract function, which is intended to beautify the input string.
-			-> In this example, removee unnecessary white spaces in it.
+			-> Beautify() implemented to remove unnecessary white spaces in it.
 But we can extend as needed.

 		IStringSplitRules --> Interface
 		-------------------------------